sumanel/chat360-ios-sdk/README.md

 ### Step 3: Display the ChatBot

-You can present the `Chat360BotView` using your preferred method (e.g., modal presentation, navigation controller, etc.):
+You can present the Bot View using below code:

 ```swift
     Chat360Bot.shared.setConfig(chat360Config: config)